How much does it cost to install a French drain?

 French drains can be dug depths ranging from a few inches to several feet.
 The depth depends on the drain’s location and how much water is in the area.

-If you plan to install a French drain in your basement and have a high water table, you should make sure that the depth is between seven and nine inches.
+If you plan to install one in your basement and have a high water table, you should make sure that the depth is between seven and nine inches.
 You can go as deep as eight to twelve inches if you have a layer of iron ocher just below the basement floor.

-When considering French drain depth for an exterior installation, the minimum effective depth is usually eight to 16 inches below the level of the basement floor.
+When considering the depth for an exterior installation, the minimum effective depth is usually eight to 16 inches below the level of the basement floor.
 Depths can go lower, especially if you have a low-lying area or experience heavy rains and flooding in the area.

 French drains can be installed inside or outside of the home, depending on where you have standing water and the severity of the issue.
-If you have an area in the basement that gets more water than the rest of the basement, you may want to consider installing a French drain along one or two walls.
-If you find that you need drains along more than two walls to solve the problem, then it is advisable to have a perimeter drain installed around the outside of your home.
+If you have an area in the basement that gets more water than the rest of the basement, you may want to consider installing one of these along one or two walls.
+If you find that you need drains along more than two walls to solve the problem, then it is advisable to have a perimeter French drain installed around the outside of your home.

-Whether you install your French drain inside or outside, the ideal French drain slope is one inch for every eight feet.
-Your French drain should never have a slope that is less than 1%.
+Whether you install them inside or outside, the ideal slope is one inch for every eight feet.
+It should never have a slope that is less than 1%.
 A French drain with no slope will be ineffective at pulling water away from the home.

 One thing to consider when installing your French drain is where you want the water to drain out.
-If you live close to a street with a proper storm sewer drainage system, you can direct the water from your French drain out into the street.
-If you have a heavily grassed area on your property where the drainage is good, you can direct it there.
-You may tie the drain directly into a nearby sewer line 2, depending on its location.
+If you live close to a street with a proper storm sewer drainage system, you can direct the water out into the street.
+If you have a heavily grassed area on your property where the drainage is good, you can direct it there, or you may tie the drain directly into a nearby sewer line, depending on its location.

 If you don’t have any of the above options, you may need to consider creating an area for your water.
-Rain gardens are a popular way to end a French drain.
-The area is depressed and collects the water from the drain, using it for plants that do well in these conditions like grass and flowering perennials.
-Rain gardens cost around $1,000 to $3,000, depending on size.
-Irrigation ditches are an option for giving the water a place to go, rather than allowing it to seep into your yard or home.
+Rain gardens are a popular way to end them and cost around $1,000 to $3,000, depending on size.
+The area is depressed and collects water from the drain, using it for plants that do well in these conditions like grass and flowering perennials.
+Irrigation ditches are another option for water discharge, delivering water to surrounding land, particularly dry areas such as farm fields.
 They may be used alone or with a French drain and cost around $0.50 to $1 a square foot.

 A final option to consider is constructing a dry well.
-Dry wells are large reservoirs to collect water, which will often be designed with holes in them.
-They are submerged in gavel at the end of the French drain and allow water to drain out slowly.
+These large reservoirs are often designed with holes in them and submerged in gravel at the end to allow water to drain out slowly.
 The water is absorbed in the ground without causing a back up.
 Dry wells can be made from several materials, including plastic, concrete, and loose stone.
 The cost to install a dry well varies depending on the material being used and cost between $1,500 and $5,000.

 While there are many advantages to installing a French drain, a few drawbacks can be noted.
-One of the primary cons of French drains is that some installations may be difficult.
-While the installation of French drains is relatively quick, in some cases, it can be difficult.
-If your French drain is installed around gas lines, water lines, or other underground utilities, it can cause safety concerns.
+One of the primary cons is that some installations may be difficult.
+If it is installed around gas lines, water lines, or other underground utilities, it can cause safety concerns.
 An installation may also become problematic if there has to be the removal of certain structures, such as porches and sidewalks.
 Another drawback is that they become clogged.
-Even well-designed French drains will eventually become clogged with mud and debris and require annual maintenance to prevent the water from backing up.
+Even well-designed systems will eventually become clogged with mud and debris and require annual maintenance to prevent the water from backing up.

-Regular French drain maintenance keeps your drain functioning properly and allows it to last for a much longer time.
-To keep your French drain properly maintained, it should be professionally cleaned out at least once a year.
+Regular maintenance keeps your drain functioning properly and allows it to last for a much longer time.
+To keep it properly maintained, it should be professionally cleaned out at least once a year.
 You may need to have it cleaned more often if it seems to be draining slower than normal.